SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 }
 ```

-It doesn't look any different.
+The data itself doesn't look any different.
 But this time, while essentially the service is still being mocked, it's being mocked in a separate process, as a proper remote service, with the requests to the data being delegated to it via real OData operations.

 👉 To confirm this, look at the log output from the mocked service (the one you started in the other terminal window with `cds mock API_BUSINESS_PARTNER --port 5005`).
 You should see the evidence of a request: